International and European applicants FAQs

 If you have an conditional offer based on English language, you can meet the language requirements by successfully completing our Pre-sessional English course appropriate for your level.

-We are currently delivering this course online and we are offering our 6-week course online or on-campus.
+We are currently delivering this course online.

 We believe this is the best option for you to prepare for academic study at NTU; if you would like advice please email firstname.lastname@example.org.